The Environmental Quality Challenge in Transportation

 What is CASPR technology?

 CASPR stands for Continuous Air & Surface Pathogen Reduction.
-Unlike traditional air purification systems that only treat the air passing through the device, CASPR actively treats both the air and exposed surfaces throughout a transportation environment.
-Using CASPR’s patented Natural Catalytic Converter Innovation (NC2I) process, the system converts oxygen and humidity in the surrounding air into low, safe levels of hydrogen peroxide molecules that circulate throughout the space and help reduce bacteria, viruses, mold, and odors in real time.
+Unlike traditional systems that focus only on air, CASPR treats both air and exposed surfaces throughout a transportation environment.
+Using CASPR’s patented Natural Catalytic Converter Innovation (NC2I) process, the system converts oxygen and humidity into low, safe levels of gaseous hydrogen peroxide molecules that continuously circulate, helping reduce VOC’s, bacteria, viruses, mold, and odors in real time.

-CASPR Transit can be installed in a wide range of transportation environments including public transit buses, school buses, charter buses, airport shuttles, passenger vans, rail cars, ferries, cruise ships, passenger vessels, and other fleet transportation vehicles where passengers or crew share enclosed air spaces.
+CASPR Transit can be installed in a wide range of environments including public transit buses, school buses, charter buses, airport shuttles, passenger vans, rail cars, ferries, cruise ships, passenger vessels, and other fleet transportation vehicles where shared air and surfaces are present.

-CASPR technology has demonstrated effectiveness against a wide range of microorganisms including bacteria, viruses, mold, fungi, and odor-causing microbes that can accumulate in enclosed transportation environments with high passenger turnover.
+CASPR technology has demonstrated effectiveness in helping reduce a wide range of microorganisms including VOC’s, bacteria, viruses, mold, fungi, and odor-causing microbes that can accumulate in enclosed transportation environments with high passenger turnover.

 CASPR Transit systems require minimal maintenance.
 The NC2I cell and bulb typically need replacement approximately every 18–24 months depending on operating conditions, and the system does not require chemical refills or filter replacements.